aydinmuminkorcan/user-authenticator/README.md

         ![alt text](./.github/images/7.png?raw=true)

-        Then, save client id and secret to be used later for environment variables
+        Then, save _client id_ and _client secret_ to be used later for environment variables

         _Note_: You will need to update authorization callback url for different environments since the url will be changed